shariq1989/cookbook/content/recipe/blackened_mahimahi.md

 #### INSTRUSTIONS

-For the Mahi Mahi:
+For the Mahi-Mahi:

-1. Defrost the Mahi Mahi fillets in the fridge overnight.
+1. Defrost the Mahi-Mahi filets in water for just a few minutes before you're ready to eat.
-2. Dry the fillets with a towel to remove excess moisture.
-Set aside.
+2. Dry the filets with a towel to remove excess moisture.
+3. Lightly coat the filets with the reserved butter mixture.
-3. Combine the spices in a small bowl and coat both sides with the seasoning.
+4. Combine the spices in a small bowl, and then coat both sides of the fish with the seasoning.
-4. Over medium-high heat, warm a cast-iron skillet with avocado oil.
+5. Over medium-high heat, warm a cast-iron skillet with avocado oil.
-5. Once heated, carefully add the mahi-mahi fillets to the pan and cook 3-4 minutes on each side.
+6. Once heated, carefully add the mahi-mahi fillets to the pan and cook for 3-4 minutes on each side.
-6. Garnish the fillets with the [mango salsa](https://www.jamilghar.com/recipe/mango_salsa/).
+7. Garnish the filets with our [mango salsa](https://www.jamilghar.com/recipe/mango_salsa/).
 Serve alongside a bright salad topped with a creamy avocado dressing.

-For the Mango Salsa:

-1. In a small serving bowl, add the onion, jalapeno, lime juice, lime zest, olive oil, salt, and pepper.
-Mix well.
-2. Next, gently stir in the tomato and mango until combined, careful not to over stir.

 ### ABOUT THE MEAL

+If you're looking for a lean, healthy fish that doesn't taste too fishy, mahi-mahi is the one for you.
+This recipe flavors the filets with warm spices and butter to create a tasty, blackened crust from cooking in the cast-iron skillet over high heat.
+I garnish the mahi-mahi with fresh mango salsa making it the perfect summer meal.

 #### What main ingredients do I need for this meal?

-* Mahi Mahi: For this recipe, I used frozen mahi mahi, but you could easily use fresh if you prefer.
+* Mahi-Mahi: For this recipe, I use frozen fish filets from Costco, but you can use fresh if you prefer.
+Mahi-mahi is versatile and cooks well, but keep in mind; this is a lean fish.
+Be careful not to overcook it, or it will dry out.

+Butter

-* Blackening Spices: I use a tasty combination of chili powder, garlic powder, oregano, smoked paprika, salt, cumin, black pepper, and cayenne pepper.
+* Blackening Seasonings: Blackening is a cooking technique often used in the preparation of fish.
+I use a tasty combination of chili powder, garlic powder, oregano, smoked paprika, salt, cumin, black pepper, and cayenne pepper to season the fish.
+This seasoning and process work well with chicken also.

 * [Mango Salsa](https://www.jamilghar.com/recipe/mango_salsa/)

+#### How can I serve the mahi-mahi?

+Oh, the options, though the fish topped with mango salsa itself is pretty incredible.
+Another option would be to break up the fish and add it to a warmed corn tortilla for a mahi-mahi taco.
+You could still add the mango salsa and even top it with our cream avocado dressing if you wanted even more flavor.
+This meal also pairs well with brown rice or rice pilaf.

 ### INSTRUCTIONS: STEP-BY-STEP

-For the Mahi Mahi:
+For the Mahi-Mahi:

-1. Defrost the Mahi Mahi fillets in the fridge overnight.
+1. Defrost the Mahi-Mahi filet in water for just a few minutes before you're ready to eat.
-2. Dry the fillets with a towel to remove excess moisture.
-Set aside.
+2. Dry the filets with a towel to remove excess moisture.
+3. Lightly coat the filets with the reserved butter mixture.

 {{< figure src="/images/bmm1.jpg" class="instructionFigure">}}

 {{< figure src="/images/bmm2.jpg" class="instructionFigure">}}

-3. Combine the spices in a small bowl and coat both sides with the seasoning.
+3. Combine the spices in a small bowl and coat both sides of the fish with the seasoning.

 {{< figure src="/images/bmm3.jpg" class="instructionFigure">}}